The Life of the Body

 The mutations of the living

-His universe is populated by spheres which, aggregating, define the body, the incarnation, the putting into flesh and, the disappearance.
+His universe is populated by spheres which, coming together, define the body, the incarnation, the fleshing out and the disappearance.
 And it is these expressions, these variations, these constant evolutions that allow him to gradually define the essence of man and to bear witness to his mutation of the state and of nature.

-Today Jean-Philippe Pernot focuses on the body, the site of a historical mutation.
-The individual body is modified, transformed, completed - chips, piercings, prostheses, grafts - with ever more numerous, ever more complex, ever more exogenous external elements.
+Today, Jean-Philippe Pernot focuses on the body, the site of a historical mutation.
+The individual body is being modified, transformed, supplemented – chips, piercings, prostheses, grafts – by ever more numerous, ever more complex, ever more exogenous external elements.